UOM-EEE-EEEN11202/notes-part1/docs/chapters/programming_fundamentals/none_some.rst

 In C/C++ :C:`NULL` is used to the same effect.

 Rust introduces a :rust:`Some` type.
 This lets you check that you have got something, without necessarily caring what it is at that point in time.
 It might be an integer, or a string or something else. :rust:`Some` just lets you represent that you have something present.
-This can be really helpful when you have multiple data types that a function might work with.
+This can be very helpful when you have multiple data types that a function might work with.